-Our operating subsidiaries have a \$1.4 billion credit facility expiring in September 2010, of which \$950.0 million was outstanding as of June 30, 2004.
-We have entered into interest rate exchange agreements with counterparties, which expire from June 2005 through March 2007, to hedge \$500.0 million of floating rate debt.
+We have entered into interest rate exchange agreements with counterparties, which expire from September 2006 through March 2007, to hedge \$300.0 million of floating rate debt.
 Under the terms of all of our interest rate exchange agreements, we are exposed to credit loss in the event of nonperformance by the other parties of the agreements.
 However, due to the high creditworthiness of our counterparties, which are major banking firms rated investment grade, we do not anticipate their nonperformance.
-As of June 30, 2004, about 67% of our outstanding indebtedness was at fixed interest rates or subject to interest rate protection.
+As of June 30, 2004, about 76% of our outstanding indebtedness was at fixed interest rates or subject to interest rate protection.

-As of June 30, 2004, our total debt was \$1.35 billion, we had unused credit commitments of about \$441.9 million under our bank credit facility and our annualized cost of debt capital was approximately 6.6%.
-On such date, approximately \$360.9 million could be borrowed and used for general corporate purposes based on the most restrictive terms and conditions of our debt arrangements.
-As of June 30, 2004, we were in compliance with all covenants under our debt arrangements.
+As of June 30, 2004, our total debt was approximately \$1.48 billion, we had unused credit commitments of about \$296.5 million under our bank credit facilities and our annualized cost of debt capital was approximately 6.5%.
+On such date, approximately \$296.5 million could be borrowed and used for general corporate purposes based on the terms and conditions of our debt arrangements.
+The Company was in compliance with all covenants under our debt arrangements for all periods through June 30, 2004.

-As of June 30, 2004, approximately \$8.1 million of letters of credit were issued to various parties to secure our performance relating to insurance and franchise requirements.
+As of June 30, 2004, approximately \$6.2 million of letters of credit were issued to various parties to secure our performance relating to insurance and franchise requirements.

 Although we have not generated earnings sufficient to cover fixed charges in the past, we have generated cash and obtained financing sufficient to meet our short-term requirements, including our debt service, working capital and capital expenditures.
-We expect that we will continue to be able to generate funds and obtain financing sufficient to meet our long-term business plan, service our debt obligations and complete our future acquisitions.
+We expect that we will continue to be able to generate funds and obtain financing sufficient to service our long-term business plan, service our debt obligations and complete any future acquisitions.
 However, there can be no assurance that we will be able to obtain sufficient financing, or, if we were able to do so, that the terms would be favorable to us.